 Types of FSA Accounts

-The two types are similar in some ways, but differ in their purpose, the amount of contribution allowed each year, and qualified expenditures:
+The two are similar in some ways but differ in their purpose, contribution limits, and qualifying expenses.

 Dependent Care FSA